-Firstly, for each spouse separately, income from six different sources is summed up, and several allowances and deductions are accounted for (already in policy tin_de , also see 2.6.1).
+Firstly, for each spouse separately, income from six different sources is summed up, and several allowances and deductions are accounted for (already in policy tin_de).
 This income is then summed up over the two married spouses and the average income is applied.
 This is the relevant taxable income for the couple, which is the tax base.